technyon/TweenSharp/README.md

 I've used ActionScript / Flash for several years, and I'm moving to Unity / C# now.
 TweenMax is very ease to use and nice to work with, while still being very powerfull if needed.
 I've found the existing tweening libraries for C# tedious to work with ... they often require several lines of code where Tween# only needs one line.
 Which bring us to the next section:

 ### Example
-You want move an object along x- and y-coordinates while fading alpha to 0 using a Quad ease?
-Ease over 5 seconds?
+You want move an object along x- and y-coordinates while fading alpha to 0 using a Quad Ease over 5 seconds?
 Easy, just use this code:

 	TweenSharp tween = new TweenSharp(gameObject, 5f, new
 	{